logerror/t2t/README.md

-# t2t - Terminal to Terminal, access to remote machines by Terminal
+# t2t - Terminal to Terminal, access to remote machines by Terminal or Web Terminal (Browser)

 ```
 ████████╗██████╗ ████████╗